apigum/apigum.sdk.npm/README.md

 # ApiGum

-ApiGum SDK is a library for managing integrations between popular cloud applications like Twilio, SendGrid, Shopify and others.
+ApiGum SDK is npm library for managing integrations between popular cloud applications like Twilio, SendGrid, Shopify and others.
 ## Installation

-- Will be available after upload to npm
+- <TODO>

 ## Usage

  - Log into your [apigum.com](apigum.com) account to obtain your API Key.
  - You'll also need to obtain the relevant application keys.
 For example secret key for Stripe or Subdomain and Api Key for Freshdesk.
  - This library makes calls to the [apigum REST API](https://api.apigum.com/help).
- - This SDK includes a current snapshot of [supported integrations](TODO/link).
+ - This SDK includes a current snapshot of [supported integrations](https://github.com/apigum/apigum.sdk.npm/blob/master/generation/index.js).
 This of course can be overriden by picking up new integration ids @ apigum.com.

 ### Setup
 ```js